-A lump in the chest, regardless of location, is a common symptom of many different conditions.
+A lump in the chest is a common symptom of many conditions, regardless of location.

 It is natural for a person to have concerns if they find a lump.
 Generally, a cancerous lump in the breast will feel hard and angular, while a benign cyst or abscess will feel round and smooth.

-However, people should consult with a doctor if they find any lump.
-Without the help of a healthcare professional, it can be difficult to identify different types of lumps and what might be causing them.
+However, people should consult a healthcare professional if they find any lump.
+They can help identify different types of lumps and what might be causing them.

 This article reviews common conditions that cause lumps in the chest.